Wodwo

 Summary of Wodwo

-• Popularity of “Wodwo”: As a dramatic monologue, the poem “Wodwo” by Ted Hughes or Edward James Hughes, an English translator, child writer, and poet, is not only unique but also interesting.
+• Popularity of “Wodwo”: The poem ‘Wodwo’ by Ted Hughes or Edward James Hughes, was written by an English translator, child writer, and poet.
+It is not only unique but also an interesting dramatic monologue.
 The poem first appeared in 1967 in the book of the same title.
-The interesting fact about the poem is the presentation of Wodwo, a primeval human being, sniffing the roots for water and thinking philosophically and scientifically while reflecting upon his own physicality.
+The poem presents an intriguing fact regarding the portrayal of Wodwo, a primordial human figure, engaging in the act of sniffing roots for water and contemplating both philosophical and scientific concepts, all the while reflecting on his own physical existence.
 Thus, this primeval man is demonstrating his mental faculty.

-• “Wodwo” As a Representative of Primeval Nature of Man: The poem opens with the mythical figure of Wodwo, as Hughes shows him sniffing roots and questioning his own existence when finding something to drink and eat as he enters the water.
+• “Wodwo” As a Representative of Primeval Nature of Man: The poem opens with the mythical figure of Wodwo, sniffing roots and questioning his own existence when he found something to drink and eat as he enters the water.
 This shows the curiosity of the primeval man, Wodwo.
-He is shown doing an investigation about his reflection in the water of that river and then starting inspecting a frog.
-He, soon, starts ruminating over the situation of the frog, the freedom available to such natural living things, and posits himself amid the natural objects thinking about his own freedom.
+He is depicted engaging in an investigation regarding his reflection in the water of the river, subsequently shifting his attention towards inspecting a frog.
+After that, he starts ruminating over the situation of the frog, the freedom available to such natural living things, and posits himself amid the natural objects, thinking about his own freedom.
 He thinks about himself and the Creator and sees that the entire ecosystem in which he has seen revolves around him.
-The confusing final words of Wodwo shed light on the philosophical plight of the poet that Wodwo’s thinking is not only about himself but also about nature in which he finds himself thinking about other things.
+The final phrases of Wodwo, although initially bewildering, offer valuable insight into the poet’s philosophical quandary.
+They reveal that his ruminations extend beyond his own existence, embracing the encompassing nature and inspiring contemplation of other entities.

 • Major Themes in “Wodwo”: Nature, man, and freedom of individuality are three major thematic strands of this poem.
-The poem opens with this primeval human being sniffing roots for water and going on to think about living and non-living things.
+The poem begins with a primeval human sniffing roots for water and pondering the distinction between living and non-living entities.
 He is also ruminating on his position.
-This rumination gives him an idea of how he thinks about his actions of having freedom vis-à-vis other living things.
+This rumination helps him reflect on his freedom in relation to other living things.
 He also thinks about his own will to do the work, looking at several other things as part of the atmosphere in which he finds himself.
-He comes to this realization that though he is looking for roots and thinking about himself as having the centrality of everything yet roots and water arrest his attention.
-These points not only show nature versus nature but also man’s position in nature and his individuality in this ecosystem.
+He understands that roots and water capture his attention, despite his focus on himself.
+These points not only show nature versus nature, but also man’s position in nature and his individuality in this ecosystem.

-Analysis of Poetic Devices Used in “Wodwo”
+Analysis of Poetic Devices Used in Wodwo

 3. Anaphora: The poem shows the use of anaphora as the repetition of “I seem…”, “am I…” and past these trees…” in different verses repetitiously coming in the second clause of verse.

 5. Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
-For example;
+For example,

 for the moment if I sit still how everything